Welcome to Costa Rica.

 Another national park that is worth visiting is Braulio Carrillo National Park!

-If you are already going to Tortuguero National Park then you are in for a treat, this park is literally RIGHT NEXT TO IT.
+If you are already going to get to Tortuguero National Park then you are in for a treat, this park is literally RIGHT NEXT TO IT.

 What we loved about this park was the extensive amount of hiking trails.
 It’s really up to you and how long of a hike you would like to do, you could either hike to the San Fernando waterfall or hike the crater of Brava volcano.